What’s the difference between Mixed and Multilevel Models? What about Hierarchical Models or Random Effects models?

 There are small differences, but they’re more about style than substance.
 In other words, you’re never choosing among them as the appropriate analysis.
 Whichever one you call your analysis, you’re going to run them the same way.

-The vocabulary problem in statistics
+The terminology problem in statistics

 It’s astounding to me the number of names that textbook authors, software companies, and statistical professors come up with for the same basic thing.